Rules of the Game Tūkstantis

 Opponents also play the king of clubs and the ace of clubs, but you do not win the trick.
 It is won by the player who played the ace, as it is the highest trump card.

-When all moves and tricks are made (a total of 7 or 8), it's time to count the points!
-If you are the leading player and want to become the winner, you must confirm that you have collected the initially bet number of points, e.g., 160 points, also having a pair of clubs increases the chances of winning and collecting 103 points in tricks.
-If you collected such numbers – congratulations, you won this round!
+When all moves and tricks are completed (a total of 7 or 8), it's time to count the points!
+If you are the leading player and want to become the winner, you must confirm that you collected the initially bet number of points, e.g., 160 points, also having a pair of clubs increases the chances of winning and collecting 103 points in tricks.
+If you collected such numbers – congratulations, because you won this round!

 Determining the Winner and Counting Points